 After the lesson, we then went to the shore.
 The strategy is to start at shallow water first and, once the instructor sees that the students are comfortable, practice is moved to deep waters.

 We started with survival floating first, which is a life-saving skill to have because it lets you float when you’re tired or having cramps.
-Apparently, I’d been using survival floating already.
-Once when we were island hopping in Guimaras, Hali told me to swim afar so he could record me swimming back (we used to make travel videos).
-He promised he’d watch me, but then he got preoccupied fixing the pole of his Gopro that he didn’t even glance at my direction.
-I was already a bit far and getting tired of threading waiting for his signal.
-He still didn’t looking in my direction, I panicked, did survival floating and then swam back floating in my back.
+Apparently, I’d been doing survival floating already.
+Once when we were island hopping in Guimaras, Hali told me to swim afar so he could record me swimming back for a travel video we were making.
+I was already in a spot far away but then he got preoccupied with fixing the pole for this GoPro — I had a minor panic knowing no one was watching me and had no choice but to float back to the boat.
 I’m telling you, knowing this will literally save your life.

 Our first exercise is called “down the line”, where we have to go underwater, one by one, while holding onto a rope and then equalizing once we reached certain depths.
 The goal is to reach the end of the rope, but of course everyone has their own pace and while we were encouraged, we were not forced or pressured to do more than what we were comfortable with.

 Hali of course did great, while I only reached 1 meter depth because I couldn’t equalize.
 Actually, I didn’t want to go deeper.
 I felt the pressure in my head and thought, “Nope.”
 I repeated this shallow-dive-resurface a few times.